 Your community’s Head Start or Early Head Start office can help with understanding local requirements for enrolling your child.
 They will answer questions, provide the required forms, and list what documents to bring when applying.

 Visit the Head Start locator or call 1-866-763-6481 from Monday – Friday, 8:00 a.m. – 6:00 p.m. for to find a local center.

 Due to limited government funding, there are not enough spaces for all eligible children.
 If there is not a space for you and your child at this time, ask the program to put your family on the waiting list.

 Need more information?

-If you didn’t find what you need on this page click here to read more online or you can dial 2-1-1 (888-892-1162). call specialists are available 24 hours a day, 7 days a week.
+If you didn’t find what you need on this page click here to read more online or you can dial 2-1-1 (888-892-1162).
+Community Resource Specialists are available 24 hours a day, 7 days a week.

 Last updated 1/20/2023